ibm-cloud-docs/EventStreams/satellite_getting_started.md

 1. Provision an {{site.data.keyword.satellitelong_notm}} location and its control plane.
 It enables you to bring your own hosts to the {{site.data.keyword.cloud}} and provision {{site.data.keyword.cloud_notm}} services onto your machines.
 Host compute and storage requirements are detailed in each of the infrastructure's (for example, AWS, and on-premises) specific topics.

-2. Provision and attach host compute infrastructure, and create the block storage configuration for your {{site.data.keyword.satelliteshort}} location. {{site.data.keyword.messagehub}} will use the hosts and block storage when it is provisioned.
-Event Streams provides high availability via multi-zone region deployment to protect against single points of failure.
-The host compute infrastructure needs to be provisioned balanced for the zones in your satellite location.
+2. Provision and attach host compute infrastructure, and create the block storage configuration for your {{site.data.keyword.satelliteshort}} location. {{site.data.keyword.messagehub}} will use the hosts and block storage when it is provisioned. {{site.data.keyword.messagehub}} provides high availability using multi-zone region deployment to protect against single points of failure.
+You must provision and balance the host compute infrastructure for the zones in your satellite location.

 3. Set up service-to-service authorization between {{site.data.keyword.messagehub}} and {{site.data.keyword.satelliteshort}} within your account.